 If you are feeling a little overwhelmed (or just need a little wild in your life), then check out these live animal camera feeds from around the world.

-Gaze at the giraffes, rhinos and other African animals in the Kijamii Overlook at the San Diego Zoo via this live animal cam.
+Gaze at the giraffes, rhinos, and other exotic animals in the Kijamii Overlook at the San Diego Zoo via this live animal cam.
 Or travel to Africa and take a virtual safari courtesy of the Africam remote cameras placed in the African wild.

 Focused on the orangutans and siamangs that make their home at the San Diego Zoo, this live animal cam brings you apish antics in real-time.
 And in case you’re wondering about siamangs, they are black gibbons found in Indonesia, Malaysia, and Thailand.
 (Yes, I had to Google it.)